Yesterday, the House voted to approve the $1.9 trillion American Rescue Plan, and the president is expected to sign the bill Friday.

 New stimulus payments

-The bill contains $1,400 direct payments that president says will begin hitting accounts this month.
-The full amount will go to those with adjust gross incomes of up to $75,000 for single filers and $150,000 for married filing jointly and is capped at incomes of $80,000 and $160,000, respectively.
+The bill contains $1,400 direct payments that should begin hitting accounts this month.
+The full amount will go to those with adjusted gross incomes of up to $75,000 for single filers and $150,000 for married filing jointly, and is capped at incomes of $80,000 and $160,000, respectively.
 Dependents of all ages will be eligible.
-Previous dependent payments only included those under 17, while this one has been expanded to cover dependents such as college students or elderly relatives.
+Previous dependent payments only included those under 17; this new one has been expanded to cover dependents such as college students or elderly relatives.
 Your most recently filed tax return will be used to determine eligibility, including 2020 if you have already filed.
 Most payments will be sent by direct deposit, and the rest by mail in the form of either debit cards or checks.

 Expansion of the Child Tax Credit

-The child tax credit will be temporarily expanded for one year, increasing the amount from $2000 to $3000 for children ages 6-17 and $3600 for children under 6.
+The child tax credit will be temporarily expanded for one year, increasing the amount from $2000 to $3000 for children ages 6-17 and to $3600 for children under 6.
 Phaseouts begin at an AGI of $75,000 for single filers and $150,000 for married filing jointly.
 Families will not have to wait until filing their 2021 tax return to feel the benefit.
 Those eligible can receive half of their credit as periodic payments beginning in July through the end of 2021.
 The legislation also directs the IRS to create an online system for taxpayers to opt out of the advance payments.
 Update: If you wish to opt-out of the advance payments you can now do so on the IRS website.
 Both spouses on a joint return must unenroll individually for their half of the credit.

 Making the new expanded credit permanent beyond 2021 is on the wish list of the president and Congressional Democrats and may come up in future legislation.